zac-perry/C2LLVM/README.md

     - Look up the function in the lookup table to ensure it exists before calling
     - get the function, add all args for it to a vector, then make a new node, with the LLVM function CreateCall()

+##### Input 3 TODO
+- rel >
+- ccand
+- rel ==
+- ccor
+- n
+- doifelse
+- backpatch
+    - Added recursive call to backpatch the entire list of branch instructions
+    - Without this, was only backpatching the first call, not the rest